London Stansted Airport is located in the county of Essex and is both the fastest growing airport in the UK and one of the fastest growing in Europe.

 A strategic business asset

-- Catalyst for regional growth and productivity.
+- A catalyst for regional growth and productivity.

 - Important international connections for regional trade and investment.